How These Female Breadwinners Defy Tradition — & Break Stereotypes

 “After [my children] finish their studies, I want them to get jobs,” Begam says.
 “They’re not ready for marriage.
 I want them to study first.”

-Unleashed founder Kara Ross and vice president and creative director Jaclynn Brennan discovered these revolutionary artisans after researching beading trends.
+UNLEASHED co-founders Jaclynn Brennan and Kara Ross discovered these revolutionary artisans after researching beading trends.
 When they discovered Adda, a popular embroidering-style in India, they got in touch with one of the production managers who oversees the women featured here.
 Ross and Brennan flew to Bareilly to check out the women's impressive handmade work.

 “We were shocked,” Brennan told Refinery29 in a phone interview.
 “These women sit on the floor of their hutch hours on end and never got credit or recognition.
 We made it our mission to tell their stories and share what motivates them.”